ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 ### Continuous integration and delivery

 The application is setup to trigger tests on every pull request and, in addition, to build and release to staging automatically on merge to `main` branch.
 Release to production will need to be approved manually.

 All this is done through **github actions**.

 The secrets needed for these actions are created automatically as part of the **terraforming**.
 You can read more about it in [this document](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/github-actions-continuous-deployment.html#automating-the-deployment-process).

+## Virus scanning with ClamAV

+[ClamAV](https://www.clamav.net/) is used to ensure system safety against malicious file uploads.

+Virus scanning is performed using a dedicated ClamAV server, built from the official ClamAV Docker image (`image: clamav/clamav:stable_base`).

+The server has been configured to allow ClamAV to accept file streams over TCP.
+Interaction with the ClamAV server is performed using the [Clamby](https://github.com/kobaltz/clamby) gem.

+Please note the `clamav` service will take longer to initialise than the rest of the application, meaning deployment of the overall Apply system could be delayed depending on the size of any Clam updates on startup.

 ## Architectural decision records